benhorwitz04/Hobart_Basketball_Data_Analysis_Project/README.md

 ### 3) Back-to-Back Game Analysis

-This chapter examines Hobart Basketball’s performance during second-day back-to-back (B2B) games compared to full-season averages across the 2019–2025 seasons.
-A unique challenge of the Liberty League schedule is that many regular-season games are played on consecutive days, with additional back-to-back contests occurring during non-conference tournaments.
+Once I started working through some of the questions I wanted to analyze using the database I built, I was especially eager to dive into the topic of back-to-back (B2B) game performance.
+I had just recently completed a project examining B2B performance during the NBA’s 2023–2024 season (https://github.com/benhorwitz04/NBA_Back_to_Back_Preformance_Analysis), and I was excited to apply similar methods to Hobart Basketball.

+The Liberty League presents a unique challenge at the Division III level, with a schedule that regularly requires teams to play consecutive-day games — something far less common across most DIII conferences.
+Even before I began working on this specific question, my head coach mentioned B2B performance as the first area he would like to explore further.
+So, this wasn’t just a personal curiosity — it was a topic of interest for the coaching staff as well.

-Across 44 second-day B2B games, Hobart consistently rose to the challenge, posting a 75.0% win rate — a significant increase from their 66.7% full-season winning percentage.
-Statistical analysis shows improvements in key areas such as free throw shooting, three-point efficiency, bench scoring, and turnover management, signaling strong preparation and in-game adaptability.
+Across 44 second-day B2B games over the past five seasons, Hobart consistently rose to the challenge, posting a 75.0% win rate — a significant improvement over the team's 66.7% full-season winning percentage.
+Statistical analysis revealed improvements in key areas such as free throw shooting, three-point efficiency, bench scoring, and turnover management, highlighting the team's strong preparation and in-game adaptability.

-While minor declines in blocks, steals, and rebounding were observed — typical signs of fatigue — Hobart’s offensive execution and scoring consistency remained steady.
-These findings highlight the program’s resilience, depth, and mental toughness, positioning them well for postseason success and affirming the strength of the team’s culture and leadership.
+Below, you can see the SQL query used to explore these questions, along with a table comparing Hobart’s full-season averages to their performance specifically in second-day B2B scenarios.

 ```sql
 -- overall B2B stats comparing across all seasons against their margins